 Seasonal Affective Disorder (SAD) is a form of depression that follows a seasonal pattern.
 SAD symptoms typically start around mid-fall and intensify as winter progresses, sapping your energy and leaving you feeling listless and moody.
 The symptoms slowly start disappearing with the onset of spring.

 Depression, sadness, and listlessness that may occur at any time of the year are not considered to be symptoms of seasonal affective disorder.
 It is only considered SAD if you experience the symptoms during certain seasons.

 Understanding what is seasonal affective disorder, what causes it, and what are the symptoms of SAD can help you make more informed decisions about how to proceed.

 As the fall season progresses, temperatures drop, days get shorter, nights get longer, and it starts to rain and feel generally miserable.

-With the onset of winter temperatures drop, days get shorter, nights get longer, and it starts to rain and snow.
-Besides just the discomfort of the lower temperatures, you may find that these climatic changes also affect your mood.
-If you begin to feel low and find it difficult to get out of that low mood, you may be experiencing Seasonal Affective Disorder or SAD.
+Besides just the discomfort of the lower temperatures, many people find that these climatic changes also affect their mood.
+They begin to feel low and struggle to get out of a low mood that never seems to lift.
+This is known as Seasonal Affective Disorder or SAD.

-Often called the ‘winter blues’, Seasonal Affective Disorder affects many people, causing them to feel blue during this time of year.
-While there are a few people who also experience the symptoms of SAD in the spring, it is more prevalent during the cold winter months.
+Seasonal affective disorder affects many people, causing them to feel persistently sad and depressed during this time of year.
+While there are a few people who also experience the symptoms of SAD in the spring, they are more prevalent during the cold winter months.

 Common Symptoms of Seasonal Affective Disorder